mysql-net/MySqlConnector/README.md

 6. **Independent:** This is a clean-room reimplementation of the [MySQL Protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html), not based on Connector/NET.

 Cloning the full API of Connector/NET is not a goal of this project, although it will try not to be gratuitously incompatible.
-For common scenarios, this package should be a drop-in replacement.
+For typical scenarios, [migrating to this package](https://mysqlconnector.net/tutorials/migrating-from-connector-net/) should be easy.

 ## License